NickVeles/dotfiles/README.md

 ## FAQ

 ### - How can I change the system theme?
-1. Changing the GTK theme:
+1. Changing Hyprland config:
     - Open the `.config/hypr/hyprland.conf` file
-    - Find the line `env = GTK_THEME,placeholder`, where `placeholder` is the currently set theme
+    - Find the line `env = GTK_THEME,theme`, where `theme` is the currently set theme
-    - Replace `placeholder` with your desired theme
+    - Replace `theme` with your desired theme
+    - Find the line `env = HYPRCURSOR_THEME,cursor`, where `cursor` is the currently set theme
+    - Replace `cursor` with your desired cursor
     - Reboot or exit to SDDM
 2. Changing the terminal theme:
     - Run `kitty +kitten themes`
     - Select the theme you want
     - Select to **Modify** the current kitty config

-### - How can I change the cursor?
-- Open the `.config/hypr/hyprland.conf` file.
-- Find the line `env = HYPRCURSOR_THEME,placeholder`, where `placeholder` is the currently set theme
-- Replace `placeholder` with your desired cursor
+3. Changes in Gnome Tweaks:
+    - Run `gnome-tweaks`
-- Reboot or exit to SDDM
+    - Go to **Appearance**
+    - Adjust theme and cursor however you want

 ### - How can I change the wallpaper?
 - Open the `.config/hypr/hyprpaper.conf` file.